Harold Berglund, still life painter, On Vision, seeing

 be shades of "red" ranging from deep violet to purple-blue, but

-color-form sensations, in other words, light.
-Objects are necessary to
+sensations, in other words, light.
+Objects are necessary to see light

-see light but they are of secondary importance in this art.
-What I seek is a
+but they are of secondary importance in this art.
+What I seek is a rendition

-rendition of color where objects cease to exist except for their roll as
+of color where objects cease to exist except for

 the viewer experience in looking at such paintings?
 What is the point of